unoplatform/uno/doc/articles/migrating-from-previous-releases.md

 #### ElevatedView

-The built-in `ElevatedView` control has undergone a visual unification, which means existing apps may experience slightly different shadow visuals, especially on Android, which now supports the full range of colors including opacity.
+The built-in `ElevatedView` control has undergone a visual unification, which means existing apps may experience slightly different shadow visuals, especially on Android, which now supports full range of colors including opacity.
 If you encounter visual discrepancies, please tweak the `Elevation` and `ShadowColor` properties to fit your needs.

 ### Uno 4.1